The Holy Modal Rounders: Psychedelic folk era

 While in California, the band played a number of notable shows, opening for Pink Floyd in August in San Francisco, opening for Ike and Tina Turner in Los Angeles, and performing a set on the sketch comedy television show Rowan & Martin's Laugh-In in October.
 They continued playing shows of high notability after leaving California, opening for the Velvet Underground in Boston in January 1969, playing at Carnegie Hall with the Byrds and the Flying Burrito Brothers in September 1969, and sharing a bill with the Grateful Dead, also in September 1969.

 The same year, the Holy Modal Rounders' "Bird Song" (the opening song on The Moray Eels) was included in Dennis Hopper's film Easy Rider and the movie's soundtrack.
-According to Stampfel, the song caught the attention of co-writer Peter Fonda who thought it would be perfect for the movie.
-However, it has also been reported that it was Hopper who first heard the song.
-The soundtrack charted at number 6 on the Billboard Top Ten and went gold.
+Hopper had heard the song on the radio and thought it would be perfect for the movie.
+Easy Riders soundtrack charted at number 6 on the Billboard Top Ten and went gold.

 Not long after the band returned to New York City in early 1969, Shepard left the group to focus on a movie meant to star the Rolling Stones.
 While Michael McCarty, a friend of Annis, replaced him on drums that year, Shepard remained an occasional associate of the band.
 In November 1969, Shepard played drums with the Holy Modal Rounders at his wedding.
 In March 1970, Shepard's play Operation Sidewinder premiered and included music performed onstage by the Holy Modal Rounders.
 A double bill performance of Shepard's The Unseen Hand and Forensic and the Navigators in April 1970 had the Rounders play a set during the intermission with Shepard on drums.
 In the same year, Shepard played a gig with them, after which he met soon-to-be lover Patti Smith for the first time.
 Smith, not yet a musician herself, was there as a journalist to review the Holy Modal Rounders' show.